 For these devastating conditions we want the best science this country has to offer and we are fortunate to have the support of members of the Senate Labor, Health and Human Services, Education and Related Services Appropriations Subcommittee, responsible for funding the National Institutes of Health (NIH).
 This support deserves our thanks; take a moment to send a note of appreciation to the committee members.

 The NIH, one of 10 federal agencies under the direction of the U.S. Department of Health and Human Services, is the primary federal agency that conducts and supports medical research.
 With the support of the American people, the NIH annually invests over $30 billion in medical research.
 The NIH is comprised of 27 Institutes and Centers.
-It provides leadership and financial support to researchers in every state, and throughout the world.
+It provides leadership and financial support to researchers in every state, and at selected sites throughout the world.
 Helping to lead the way toward important medical discoveries that improve people's health and save lives, NIH scientists investigate ways to prevent disease, work to determine causes, and establish treatments, and even cures for common and rare diseases.
 One of those 27 components is the National Institute of Dental and Craniofacial Research (NIDCR), which supports the bulk of research on TMD.
-Now that scientific understanding has uncovered the neurological and other complexities of TMD, an increasing number of agencies of the NIH are recognizing that they have a significant role in solving the puzzle of TMD by also providing funding for integral research programs.
+Now that scientific understanding has uncovered the neurological and other complexities of Temporomandibular Disorders (TMD), an increasing number of components of the NIH are recognizing that they have a significant role in solving the puzzle of TMD by also providing funding for integral research programs.